haydenbleasel/website/README.md

 ## Developing locally

 First, run the development server with `yarn dev`.
-This will install the required dependencies and concurrently start the Next.js development server and the Mailing.run server.
+This will install the required dependencies and start the Next.js development server.
+Emails are sent with Comlink, the Beskar Labs internal mailing system.

-Mailing will open by itself.
-Open [http://localhost:3000](http://localhost:3000) with your browser to see Next.js.

 ## Todo